 A tape measure is a handy tool in the workshop, but it becomes even more essential when you know a few tape measure tips and tricks Our suggestions can increase your speed and accuracy and save you time and money.

 Keep a few tape measures around the shop

 With how essential a tape measure is to woodworking, you don’t want to be left searching around the shop wondering where you left it as you jump from step to step.
 Many great tape measures can also be found at bargain-bin prices.
-Place a few around your shop in the places you most often make measurements.
+Place a few around your shop where you most often make measurements.

 Don’t forget to stash tape measures in your shop apron and on your workbench.
-You will always have a tape measure within reach at the precise moment you need it.
+You will always have a tape measure within reach when you need it.

 Don’t break the bank buying one